lekoala/formidable-elements/docs/count-up.md

 ## Features

-On top of what countUp.js provides and that can be configured through its data attribute (each attribute is pass as is as a parameter)
+On top of what countUp.js provides and that can be configured through its data attribute (each attribute is passed as-is as a parameter)
 You can also do the following:

 - Auto detect decimals (example 9999.99)